Dr., Mr., Ms., Mrs., First Name, Last Name

 For those who address me as Judy, because I am less formal with them, they also tend to avoid noticing the correct spelling of my name in my reply.
 I’m not a Judy with a “y.”
 For the most part, I’m “Judith,” but with those who know me very well (family and friends), I sign off my emails with a “Judi.”

-If you knew me well enough to talk to me more informally, I would know that.
+I would know if you knew me well enough to talk to me more informally.
 And for those who ignore how I spell my name, what do you think that reflects?

 Avoid First Name Last Name Addressing